3dct/open_iA/WEBSOCKETS.md

 > [!IMPORTANT]
 > All transformation operations currently take **floats**.
 If **double** operations are needed, we can add them later.

+Manipulation of position, rotation and scale values of objects, are sent to the server which sends it to all other clients (not to the sending client).
+The sending client does not wait for a response.

 Current List of fixed IDs:
 |ID|Object|